MakersInNingZhong/MiNLabSys-Door/README.md

 #### SoftwareSerial for debuging

-*needs a USB to TTl device or an extra Arduino*
+*needs a USB to TTL device or an extra Arduino*

 TX and RX pin can be changed in debug.h